 - If one of the desired majors is under administrative enrollment controls, the college of that major may require that the student enter that major first.
 Generally, it is not possible for the student to incorporate more than one major that is under administrative enrollment controls in a concurrent majors program.

-- Current major adviser records meeting in Starfish and indicates approval of the proposed plan on behalf of the current major, notifying the college associate dean or designee.
+- Current major adviser records meeting in Starfish and indicates their recommendations of approval of the proposed plan on behalf of the current major, notifying the college dean or designee.

 - A student requests concurrent major(s) by requesting Add Program/Major through Update Academics.
 LionPATH will indicate that the student's request requires Dean's Review.